Saudi Arabia: Agriculture

-The Kingdom has, however, stepped up fruit and vegetable production, by improving both agricultural techniques and the roads that link farmers with urban consumers.
-Saudi Arabia is a major exporter of fruits and vegetables to its neighbours.
-Among its most productive crops are watermelon, grapes, citrus fruits, onions, squash, and tomatoes.
-At Jizan in the country's well-watered southwest, the Al-Hikmah Research Station is producing tropical fruits including pineapples, paw-paws, bananas, mangoes, and guavas.
+Following an end to domestic wheat production in 2016 to preserve water, Saudi Arabia encouraged small famers to produce wheat in 2019 through a domestic production program established under the Saudi Ministry of Environment, Water, and Agriculture (MEWA).
+In 2025, wheat production is forecast to more than double the five-year average.

-The olive tree is indigenous to Saudi Arabia.
-In 2018, the Al Jouf Agricultural Development Company received a certificate of merit from The Guinness World Records for the largest modern olive plantation in the world.
-The farm covers 7730 hectares and has 5 million olive trees.
-Also, the Guinness World Records took their production capacity of 15000 tonnes of high-quality olive oil into consideration, while the kingdom consumes double that.
+Consuming nonrenewable groundwater resulted in the loss of an estimated four-fifths of the total groundwater reserves by 2012.
+About half the arable land is cultivated through rain-fed dry farming (mostly in Asir), two-fifths through the planting of local tree crops (namely dates and olives), and the remainder by irrigation, mostly by underground water.

-The Al Jouf farms are located in Sakaka, a city in the north-western part of Saudi Arabia, which is a deeply-rooted in history.
-Sakaka dates back more than 4,000 years.
-The Al Jouf region has millions of olive trees and the expected number is expected to go up to 20 million trees soon.
-Consuming non-renewable groundwater resulted in the loss of an estimated four-fifths of the total groundwater reserves by 2012.
+As part of the Saudi Green Initiative, which seeks to restore vegetation cover and ecological sustainability, the kingdom aims to plant 100 million mangroves; as of 2024, the National Centre for Vegetation Cover Development and Combating Desertification announced it had planted 13 million seedlings.

 Water supply and sanitation

-Water supply and sanitation in Saudi Arabia is characterized by challenges and achievements.
-One of the main challenges is water scarcity.
-In order to overcome water scarcity, substantial investments have been undertaken in seawater desalination, water distribution, sewerage and wastewater treatment.
-Today about 50% of drinking water comes from desalination, 40% from the mining of non-renewable groundwater and only 10% from surface water in the mountainous southwest of the country.
+One of the main challenges for Saudi Arabia is water scarcity.
+Substantial investments have been undertaken in seawater desalination, water distribution, sewerage and wastewater treatment.
+Today about 50% of drinking water comes from desalination, 40% from the mining of non-renewable groundwater, and 10% from surface water in the mountainous southwest of the country.
 Saudi Arabia is suffering from a major depletion of the water in its underground aquifers and a resultant break down and disintegration of its agriculture as a consequence.
 As a result of the catastrophe, Saudi Arabia has bought agricultural land in the United States, Argentina, and Africa.
 Saudi Arabia ranked as a major buyer of agricultural land in foreign countries.

-According to the Joint Monitoring Program (JMP) for Water Supply and Sanitation of the WHO and UNICEF, the latest reliable source on access to water and sanitation in Saudi Arabia is the 2004 census.
+According to the Joint Monitoring Programme (JMP) for Water Supply and Sanitation of the WHO and UNICEF, the latest reliable source on access to water and sanitation in Saudi Arabia is the 2004 census.
 It indicates that 97% of the population had access to an improved source of drinking water and 99% had access to improved sanitation.
 For 2015, the JMP estimates that access to sanitation increased to 100%.
-Sanitation was primarily through on-site solutions and only about 40% of the population was connected to sewers.
-In 2015, still 886 thousand people lacked access to "improved" water.
+Sanitation was primarily through on-site solutions, and about 40% of the population was connected to sewers.
+In 2015, 886,000 people lacked access to "improved" water.